aivillage/bylaws/non-profit/bylaws.md

 If this corporation has any members and provides all members with an annual report according to the provisions of Section 6 of this Article, then such annual report shall include the information required by this Section.

-ARTICLE 8
-FISCAL YEAR
+## ARTICLE 8: FISCAL YEAR

 SECTION 1.
 FISCAL YEAR OF THE CORPORATION
 The fiscal year of the corporation shall begin on the first day of April and end on the last day of March in each year.

-ARTICLE 9
-CONFLICT OF INTEREST AND COMPENSATION APPROVAL POLICIES
+## ARTICLE 9: CONFLICT OF INTEREST AND COMPENSATION APPROVAL POLICIES

-SECTION 1.
+### SECTION 1.
 PURPOSE OF CONFLICT OF INTEREST POLICY
 The purpose of this conflict of interest policy is to protect this tax-exempt corporation’s interest when it is contemplating entering into a transaction or arrangement that might benefit the private interest of an officer or director of the corporation or any “disqualified person” as defined in Section 4958(f)(1) of the Internal Revenue Code and as amplified by Section 53.4958-3 of the IRS Regulations and which might result in a possible “excess benefit transaction” as defined in Section 4958(c)(1)(A) of the Internal Revenue Code and as amplified by Section 53.4958 of the IRS Regulations.
 This policy is intended to supplement but not replace any applicable state and federal laws governing conflict of interest applicable to nonprofit and charitable organizations.

-SECTION 2.
+### SECTION 2.
 DEFINITIONS
-(a) Interested Person.
+1. Interested Person.
 Any director, principal officer, member of a committee with governing board delegated powers, or any other person who is a “disqualified person” as defined in Section 4958(f)(1) of the Internal Revenue Code and as amplified by Section 53.4958-3 of the IRS Regulations, who has a direct or indirect financial interest, as defined below, is an interested person.
-(b) Financial Interest.
+2. Financial Interest.
 A person has a financial interest if the person has, directly or indirectly, through business, investment, or family:
-(1) an ownership or investment interest in any entity with which the corporation has a transaction or arrangement, (2) a compensation arrangement with the corporation or with any entity or individual with which the corporation has a transaction or arrangement, or
+    1. an ownership or investment interest in any entity with which the corporation has a transaction or arrangement,
+    2. a compensation arrangement with the corporation or with any entity or individual with which the corporation has a transaction or arrangement, or
-(3) a potential ownership or investment interest in, or compensation arrangement with, any entity or individual with which the corporation is negotiating a transaction or arrangement.
+    3. a potential ownership or investment interest in, or compensation arrangement with, any entity or individual with which the corporation is negotiating a transaction or arrangement.

 Compensation includes direct and indirect remuneration as well as gifts or favors that are not insubstantial.

 A financial interest is not necessarily a conflict of interest.
 Under Section 3, paragraph b, a person who has a financial interest may have a conflict of interest only if the appropriate governing board or committee decides that a conflict of interest exists.

-SECTION 3.
-CONFLICT OF INTEREST AVOIDANCE PROCEDURES (a) Duty to Disclose.
+### SECTION 3.
+CONFLICT OF INTEREST AVOIDANCE PROCEDURES
+1. Duty to Disclose.
 In connection with any actual or possible conflict of interest, an interested person must disclose the existence of the financial interest and be given the opportunity to disclose all material facts to the directors and members of committees with governing board delegated powers considering the proposed transaction or arrangement.
-(b) Determining Whether a Conflict of Interest Exists.
+2. Determining Whether a Conflict of Interest Exists.
 After disclosure of the financial interest and all material facts, and after any discussion with the interested person, he/she shall leave the governing board or committee meeting while the determination of a conflict of interest is discussed and voted upon.
 The remaining board or committee members shall decide if a conflict of interest exists.
-(c) Procedures for Addressing the Conflict of Interest.
+3. Procedures for Addressing the Conflict of Interest.
 An interested person may make a presentation at the governing board or committee meeting, but after the presentation, he/she shall leave the meeting during the discussion of, and the vote on, the transaction or arrangement involving the possible conflict of interest.

 The chairperson of the governing board or committee shall, if appropriate, appoint a disinterested person or committee to investigate alternatives to the proposed transaction or arrangement.